Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ```
 ***It's deprecated, will be removed at 2020-12-01. please use [Get Full Order Book(atomic)](#get-full-order-book-atomic-revision) instead.***

-Request via this endpoint to get the Level 3 order book of the specified trading pari.
+Request via this endpoint to get the Level 3 order book of the specified trading pair.
 Level 3 order book includes all bids and asks (the data is non-aggregated, and each item means a single order).

 This API is generally used by professional traders because it uses more server resources and traffic, and we have strict access frequency control.